 Since its inception, the Institute has enriched the practice of the humanities on campus through conferences, workshops, lectures, seminars, exhibits, and performances.
 Lecture series hosted at the Institute have included the Hannah Arendt Seminars (2006–2014), the Sarah Cutts Frerichs Lecture in Victorian Studies (named for Sarah Cutts Frerichs AM'49 PhD'74 and inaugurated in 2008), the Creative Medicine Lecture Series (since 2010), the Romanticism Workshop (2014–2018), PITH – Politics in the Humanities (since 2015), and the Greg and Julie Flynn Cogut Institute Speaker Series (named for Gregory G. Flynn '86, P'20, P'20 and Julie A. Flynn P'20, P'20 and inaugurated in 2018).

 As a research hub on campus, the Institute sponsors broad multi-year initiatives and projects.
 In this context, the Institute has worked with partners both on and off campus, including in Cuba, New York, Milan, Berlin, Nazareth, and Nanjing.
 The Institute collaborated on several occasions with the Daniel Barenboim Foundation and West-Eastern Divan Institute between 2006 and 2011.
+It sponsored and presented a Creative Medicine series convened by Jay Baruch, MD from 2010 to 2020.
 Current initiatives feature the Collaborative Humanities, Economies of Aesthetics, Humanities in the World, and Political Concepts.
 The Institute is a partner in the Nanjing/Brown Joint Program in Gender Studies and Humanities founded in 2007.
 It has housed the French Center of Excellence since 2017.

 In 2010, the Institute began administering Brown University’s Humanities Initiative.
 A major and long-term investment, the Humanities Initiative includes six faculty positions at the distinguished chair level.
 This faculty combines high scholarly, teaching, and disciplinary distinction with cross-disciplinary collaborations.